murrayo/yape/README.md

 >Note:
 >This installs the command line version only, for the interactive version you will need to install locally in your OS (see below).

+If you want to remove the container version.
+Stop all containers and remove images.

 ## Installation: Local